 Chelsey Geeting reprises one of her favorite roles, Dorabella, in Acadiana Center for the Arts' modern production of Mozart's Cosi fan tutte.
 While performed in the original italian this production's recitative was replaced with newly written english dialouge.

-Chelsey Geeting brings to life one of opera's great leading ladies, Dido; queen of Carthage, in LSU's production of Henry Purcell's Dido and Aeneas.This monumental Baroque opera tells the dramatic story of a strong queen's dispair at being abandoned by her lover, the Trojan hero, Aeneas.
+Chelsey Geeting brings to life one of opera's great leading ladies, Dido; queen of Carthage, in Henry Purcell's Dido and Aeneas.This monumental Baroque opera tells the dramatic story of a strong queen's dispair at being abandoned by her lover, the Trojan hero, Aeneas.

-Chelsey Geeting assumes the role of Dorabella in LSU's production of Mozart's Cosi fan tutte.
+Chelsey Geeting assumes the role of Dorabella in Mozart's Cosi fan tutte.
 This beloved comedic opera is the story of two sisters, the men they love, two conniving cynics and what happens when you mix a little deception with love and money.

 Chelsey Geeting is a superb singer of whom, I have little doubt, we will be hearing more.
 Her sound is full, her delivery is confident...